Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Yarriambiack, placing the area among the bottom 25% of areas assessed nationally

 Yarriambiack has averaged approximately 15 new dwelling approvals annually over the past five financial years, totalling 79 homes.
-In FY26 so far, 2 approvals have been recorded.
-The population has fallen during this period, suggesting that new supply is likely keeping pace with demand and offering good choice to buyers.
-The average expected construction cost value of new dwellings is $305,000.
+As of FY26, 3 approvals have been recorded.
+The area's population decline during this period suggests that new supply has likely kept pace with demand, providing good options for buyers.
+New dwellings are developed at an average cost of $305,000.

 Frequently Asked Questions - Development